top

 The Christian Century - June 2, 1999

-to remove a priest if his parish joins in a planned
+Greek Orthodox leader acts to stop boycott-controversy over the Greek Orthodox Church of America's threat to remove a priest if his parish joins in a planned boycott against Archbishop Spyridon.

-The head of the Greek Orthodox church of America's Chicago diocese has threatened to oust a priest in Des Moines, Iowa, if his congregation considers joining other Greek Orthodox parishes in a financial boycott organized to protest the policies of Archbishop Spyridon, head of the national church.
+his congregation considers joining other Greek Orthodox parishes in a financial boycott organized to protest the policies of Archbishop Spyridon, head of the national church.
 Peter Cade of St. George Church received the April 23 directive from Metropolitan Iakovos two days before the Iowa parish was set to consider withholding its monthly contributions to the national church's Stewardship Fund.

 "If for any reason our directive is ignored or in any way not followed we will have no other alternative than to remove you from this particular parish assignment," Iakovos said in a letter to Cade.
 After receiving the letter, the St. George congregation's general assembly dropped all consideration of the issue at its April 25 meeting.
 The letter has since been circulated by Greek Orthodox dissidents seeking Spyridon's ouster because of what they view as his authoritarian management style and mishandling of church finances.